 Out of the Ordinary

-Park Regis is not only ideally located on Broad Street, a few minutes walk away from the charming Brindley place, but also within a short walking distance to the renowned Grand Central, Bullring and Mailbox centres.
-Our amazing views of the city and our 1565 restaurant, bar and terrace make the Hotel the perfect place for your Birmingham weekend getaway, our rooms starting at under £100 for a double-room.
+Park Regis Birmingham is located on Broad Street, which means we are are only a few minutes walk away from the charming Brindley Place.
+Meanwhile, we are also a short walk away from Grand Central, the Bullring and the Mailbox.
+Our amazing views of the city and our 1565 bar and terrace make the Hotel the perfect place for your Birmingham weekend getaway.
+Our rooms starting from under £100 for a double-room.

-Get in touch with us to further discuss your needs and requirements or book your stay with us online today!
+Get in touch today if you would like to discuss your needs and requirements, and to book your stay with us!